Base64 Encode

 Once you get your output, you have two options:

-Clear the Fields: Click the orange "Clear" button to reset both text boxes and start over.
+Clear the Fields: Click the grey "Clear" button to reset both text boxes and start over.

 Additional Features on the Page